RedHatInsights/patchman-clients/rbac/docs/GroupWithPrincipalsAndRoles.md

 ### NewGroupWithPrincipalsAndRoles

-`func NewGroupWithPrincipalsAndRoles(name string, uuid string, created time.Time, modified time.Time, principals []Principal, roles []RoleOut, ) *GroupWithPrincipalsAndRoles`
+`func NewGroupWithPrincipalsAndRoles(name string, uuid string, created string, modified string, principals []Principal, roles []RoleOut, ) *GroupWithPrincipalsAndRoles`

 NewGroupWithPrincipalsAndRoles instantiates a new GroupWithPrincipalsAndRoles object This constructor will assign default values to properties that have it defined,